 Emily White shared with us her picks for the best alternative LGBT films of the last decade, and as a farewell to Pride month, I’ve picked out the five best mainstream LGBT movies ever made.
 In the interests of clarity, mainstream in this list is determined by box-office success, a wide theatrical release and by having well-known and recognised stars in a pivotal role within the movie.

 Any of those three criteria can be met for a film to be featured in this list.
 So without further ado, shall we begin?
-Here are our picks for the five best mainstream LGBT movies ever made.
+Here are our picks for the five best mainstream gay-themed films ever made.

 #5 I Love You Phillip Morris